JoseRebel0/Web-Social-Store/README.md

-📌 Project Name - Management System
+# 📌 Social Store - Management System

-🌍 About the Project
+## 🌍 About the Project
 This PHP-based management system allows administrators, users, and clients to efficiently handle various operations, such as managing content, users, and service requests.

-🚀 Features

-🔑 Administrators

-🛠 Manage users and clients (add, edit, delete)

-📰 Handle articles and content

-📋 Manage requests and vouchers

-📡 Monitor system status

-👤 Users

-📝 Create and edit profile

-📌 Request services or articles

-🔍 View system information

-🏥 Clients

-🎯 Access specific services

-🏷 Update personal information (if allowed)

-🛠 How Each Function Works

-🔍 check_status.php

-Checks if a user is logged in and retrieves their status from the database.

-Redirects users with restricted access.

-🛠 config.php

-Defines database connection settings and initializes a connection.

-💳 creditos.php

-Ensures the user is logged in before allowing access to credit-related features.

-❌ delete-*.php (e.g., delete-user.php, delete-article.php)

-Deletes records from respective database tables.

-Shows alerts confirming success or failure.

-⚠️ Possible Issues & Improvements

-📱 Responsiveness

-The site may have display issues on mobile devices.

-🔒 Security

-Some critical pages may need additional protection.

-⚡ Optimization

-Page loading speed can be improved.

-🏗 How to Run the Project

-Install a local server (XAMPP, WAMP, etc.).

-Place the files in the htdocs folder or equivalent.

-Configure the database in config.php.

-Access via a web browser.

-🤝 Contributing
+---

+## 🚀 Features

+### 🔑 Administrators
+- 🛠 Manage users and clients (add, edit, delete)
+- 📰 Handle articles and content
+- 📋 Manage requests and vouchers
+- 📡 Monitor system status

+### 👤 Users
+- 📝 Create and edit profile
+- 📌 Request services or articles
+- 🔍 View system information

+### 🏥 Clients
+- 🎯 Access specific services
+- 🏷 Update personal information (if allowed)

+---

+## 🛠 How Each Function Works

+### 🔍 check_status.php
+- Checks if a user is logged in and retrieves their status from the database.
+- Redirects users with restricted access.

+### 🛠 config.php
+- Defines database connection settings and initializes a connection.

+### 💳 creditos.php
+- Ensures the user is logged in before allowing access to credit-related features.

+### ❌ delete-*.php (e.g., delete-user.php, delete-article.php)
+- Deletes records from respective database tables.
+- Shows alerts confirming success or failure.

+---

+## ⚠️ Possible Issues & Improvements

+### 📱 Responsiveness
+- The site may have display issues on mobile devices.

+### 🔒 Security
+- Some critical pages may need additional protection.

+### ⚡ Optimization
+- Page loading speed can be improved.

+---

+## 🏗 How to Run the Project

+1. Install a local server (XAMPP, WAMP, etc.).
+2. Place the files in the `htdocs` folder or equivalent.
+3. Configure the database in `config.php`.
+4. Access via a web browser.

+---

+## 🤝 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to create an issue or submit a pull request.

+---

 📢 This document can be updated as new features are added! 🚀